TMarwah/battle-monsters/README.md

 Draft Board Screen Layout:
-* We see our two players, their empty stables (soon to have monsters), and the monsters available for drafting.
+* We see our two players, their empty bench (soon to have monsters), and the monsters available for drafting.
 We can also see each monsters type.
 * Players take turns and are prompted to select an available monster by the monsters indicator